-- a. setting the Board agenda and ensuring that Board members receive complete and accurate information in a timely manner; - b. leading Board meetings and discussions; - c. encouraging active participation and allowing dissenting views to be freely expressed; - d. managing the interface between Board and Management; - e. ensuring appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the Board as a whole; and - f. leading the Board in establishing and monitoring good corporate governance practices in the Group.
+- a. setting the Board agenda and ensuring that Board members receive complete and accurate information in a timely manner; - b. leading Board meetings and discussions; - c. encouraging active participation and allowing dissenting views to be freely expressed; - d. managing the interface between Board and Management; - e. ensuring appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the Board as a whole; and - f. leading the Board in adoption and implementation good corporate governance practices in the Group.

-4.2 Role of the Senior Independent Non-Executive Director
+4.3 Role of the Senior Independent Non-Executive Director

-The Senior Independent Non-Executive Director ("SINED") shall be nominated from amongst the Independent Non-Executive Directors.
+The Senior Independent Non-Executive Director ("SINED") shall be nominated from amongst the Independent Non-Executive Directors ("INED") and shall: